Deuteronomy 33

 Dan is also given the lion image - a young lion, agile and dangerous.
 The tribe will leap from Bashan, the rich grassland.
 Dan becomes the northernmost tribe, a warrior people.

 Naphtali is blessed with divine favor, satisfaction, and the inheritance of the western lands.
-The blessing emphasizes contentment and blessing - not conquest, but fullness.
+The blessing emphasizes contentment and fullness.

 24And of Asher he said, Let Asher be blessed with children; let him be acceptable to his brethren, and let him dip his foot in oil.
 25Thy shoes shall be iron and brass; and as thy days, so shall thy strength be.